John Christie (serial killer): Early life

-John Christie was born on 8 April 1899 in Chester Road, Boothtown, near Halifax in the West Riding of Yorkshire, the sixth in a family of seven children.
+John Christie was born on 8 April 1899 in Chester Road, Boothtown, near Halifax in the West Riding of Yorkshire, the sixth of seven children.
 He had a troubled relationship with his father, carpet designer Ernest John Christie, an austere and uncommunicative man who displayed little emotion towards his children and would punish them for trivial offences.
-John was also alternately coddled and bullied by his mother and older sisters.
+Christie was also alternately coddled and bullied by his mother and older sisters.
 On 24 March 1911, Christie's grandfather David Halliday died aged 75 in Christie's house after a long illness.
 Christie later said that seeing his grandfather's body laid out on a trestle table gave him a feeling of power and well-being; a man he had once feared was now only a corpse.

-At the age of 11, Christie won a scholarship to Halifax Secondary School, where his favourite subject was mathematics, particularly algebra.
+At age 11, Christie won a scholarship to Halifax Secondary School, where his favourite subject was mathematics, particularly algebra.
 He was also good at history and woodwork.
 It was later found that Christie had an IQ of 128.
 He also attended Boothtown Council School (also known as Boothtown Board School) in Northowram.
 Christie sang in the church choir and was a Scout.
 After leaving school on 22 April 1913, he entered employment as an assistant projectionist.

 During his later life, Christie's childhood peers described him as "a queer lad" who "kept himself to himself" and "was not very popular."
 His problem with impotence began in adolescence; his first attempts at sex were failures, and he was branded "Reggie-No-Dick" and "Can't-Do-It-Christie" by his peers.
 Christie's sexual difficulties were life-long; most of the time he could only perform with prostitutes.
-(A post-mortem report found that Christie's genitals were physically normal.)
+A post-mortem found Christie's genitals were physically normal.